zentio/documentation/rest_api/index.rst

  =========  ========  ======================================================================================================
  Name       Required  Description
  =========  ========  ======================================================================================================
- email         yes    The customer's id or the customer's email. page          yes    The result's page. page_size     no     The result's page size.
+ customer      yes    The customer's id or the customer's email. page          yes    The result's page. page_size     no     The result's page size.
 Defaults to 10. sorting       no     The result's sorting.
 Possible values are *last_created* and *last_updated*.
 Defaults to last_updated.